 When cocaine is introduced, abnormally massive amounts of dopamine flood the reward center and the drug blocks the brain’s ability to recycle the dopamine back into the nerve cells.
 This results in large amounts of dopamine to linger in between nerve cells, and this blocks communication functions in the brain, thus producing the characteristic high associated with cocaine use.

 When cocaine is used chronically over a prolonged period, the brain adjusts to the effects mentioned above and decreases its natural production of dopamine.
 Consequentially, without cocaine, a user lacks the feelings of well-being and pleasure he or she would naturally have, prompting more cocaine use to feel better.
 As this pattern continues, tolerance can begin to build, requiring higher and more frequent doses of cocaine to achieve the same effects.
 With the combination of depleted dopamine production and a requirement for higher and more frequent doses of cocaine, users can quickly become addicted to the drug.
 Additionally, the short-lived high produced by cocaine is a contributing factor to the speed with which cocaine addiction can develop.
 Although cocaine provides a fast and intense high, the crash from cocaine use is just as fast and intensely low, dropping users in a state of depression, anxiety, paranoia, and agitation.

-As a powerful stimulant, cocaine has many effects similar to other stimulants like meth and crack.
 Some of the most common effects of cocaine use include:

 - Increased energy and focus

 - Constricted blood vessels